Super Sleuth Christmas Movie

-Super Sleuth Christmas Movie is a 2007 Christmas-themed featurette directed by Don MacKinnon and David Hartman and based on the Playhouse Disney television series My Friends Tigger & Pooh.
-The first in the series, the film was released direct-to-video on November 20, 2007.
-It premiered on Playhouse Disney on December 6, 2008.
+Super Sleuth Christmas Movie is a 2007 American Christmas-themed featurette film directed by Don MacKinnon and David Hartman, based on the hit Playhouse Disney television series My Friends Tigger & Pooh.

+The first film in the series, the film was released direct-to-video on November 20, 2007 and first aired on Playhouse Disney on December 6, 2008.
+The events of the film take place during the first season of My Friends Tigger & Pooh.

 Plot

-One December, Darby and Buster are spending the evening at Winnie the Pooh's house with their friends from the Hundred Acre Wood.
+On Christmas Eve, Darby and Buster spend the evening at Winnie the Pooh's house with their friends from the Hundred Acre Wood.

 Playing outside, Roo and Lumpy the Heffalump find a red sack, and a reindeer named Holly stuck in a thicket patch.
 Holly explains that she is one of Santa's reindeer, and she's looking for Santa Claus' magical sack after it fell off of his sleigh during a practice run.
 Roo and Lumpy have the sack, but Holly doesn't know how to get home.

 All of the friends set off towards the North Pole.
-After some difficulties, including the loss of Tigger's mask, the group considers giving up, but Darby convinces them to keep going.
-They discover giant snowmen, who come to life and open the path to the North Pole.
-They return the sack to Santa, and he takes them all out in his sleigh to deliver presents.
-Santa brings the friends home in time to celebrate Christmas at Pooh's house.
+After some difficulties, including the loss of Tigger's mask, the group considers giving up, but Darby convinces them to persevere and to keep on going.
+They discover giant snowpeople, who come to life and open the path to the North Pole.
+They return the sack to Santa Claus, and he takes them all out in his sleigh to deliver presents.
+Santa Claus brings the friends home in time to celebrate Christmastime at Winnie the Pooh's house.